-Personal Liability Coverage
+Personal Liability Insurance Coverage

-What is Liability Coverage?
+What is Personal Liability Insurance?

-The personal liability coverage within your homeowners, renters or condo insurance policy provides coverage for bodily injury and property damage sustained by others for which you or covered residents of your household are legally responsible.
+Personal liability insurance is about financial protection – for you and your family.
+The personal liability coverage within your homeowners policy provides coverage to pay for claims of bodily injury and property damage sustained by others for which you or covered residents of your household are legally responsible.

 For example, if someone falls down your stairs, or your child accidentally throws a ball through a neighbor's window, breaking an expensive vase, you may be held legally responsible for the damages caused.